 Of course, in the beginning, the Internet-based messaging products emerged as a way to save money versus sending text messages, however, the user experience combined with the network effects have made the messaging apps the clear favorite with consumers.

-To put this in context people send approximately 100 billion messages just on Whatsapp and Messenger (combined) per day and global SMS usage peaked at 20 billion messages per day.
+To put this in context people send approximately 100 billion messages just on Whatsapp and Messenger chat services (combined) per day and global SMS usage peaked at 20 billion messages per day.
 There is a lot of catching up to do.

 While it is a great step forward to introduce rich communications to SMS messaging, how will the switch to RCS play out?

-There is one market where SMS still dominates and that is for businesses as another email-like alternative.
+There is one market where SMS still dominates and that is for business messaging as another email-like alternative.
 What I mean by this is businesses can securely send messages to their clients over SMS knowing that it works for everyone.
 There is a good side to this, 2 factor authentication type use case for example, and a bad side, spam / outbound for example (just like email).
 Of course how SMS works exactly differs from operator to operator and region to region depending on norms, costs and regulations.

 It does however again draw attention to just another way in which operators are completely losing the battle to the messaging apps from an initial starting point of complete domination of the end user for messaging.
-Aside from messaging it worth noting that they had (have) the ability to dominate mobile payments as well (which is a key for dominating business to consumer messaging but have failed to do so).
+Aside from messaging, it’s worth noting that they had (have) the ability to dominate mobile payments as well (which is a key for dominating business to consumer messaging but have failed to do so).

 It is of course worth asking whether it is in the operator’s interests to try to dominate in these types of applications at all, given that each operator has a limited user base.
 Unlike the likes of Facebook and Google, the operators cannot pursue users in markets adjacent to their existing registered user base so their market for these products is limited.
 While Facebook may make on average $20 per user per year, this may not make sense for mobile operators who are directly charging most users more than this per month for their services, and much more on average.
 And competing with Facebook beyond messaging would require a huge investment and refocusing of the business model.

 Of course, they have the problem that voice and video over IP is eroding their revenues and perhaps there is some hope that making SMS great again will allow them reclaim some of the lost revenue.
-Alas, it is largely a vain hope as users will not switch to RCS if it is more expensive than the messaging apps they are currently using (and may not even have good reason to switch which we will discuss later).
-The operators are caught in a space where they are selling a highly commoditized product (data and voice calls) with no real network effects and therefore need to either compete on economies of scale (to the extent that is possible) or via the confusopoly of their contracts (making contracts more complicated than they need to be so they are hard to compare to competitors).
+Alas, it is largely a vain hope as users will not switch to RCS messaging if it is more expensive than the messaging apps they are currently using (and may not even have good reason to switch which we will discuss later).
+The connected operators are caught in a space where they are selling a highly commoditized product (data and voice calls) with no real network effects and therefore need to either compete on economies of scale (to the extent that is possible) or via the confusopoly of their contracts (making contracts more complicated than they need to be so they are hard to compare to competitors).